aharley/simple_bev/README.md

-# bev_baseline
-A Simple Baseline for BEV Perception
+# A Simple Baseline for BEV Perception Without LiDAR